 We believe that our intellectual property and proprietary technology has substantial value and has contributed significantly to the success of our business.
-We rely on a combination of copyrights, trademarks, trade dress, trade secrets, and trademarks laws, as well as confidentiality agreements and other contractual restrictions, to protect our intellectual property.
-However, these legal means afford only limited protection and may not adequately protect our intellectual property or permit us to gain or keep any competitive advantage.
+We rely on a combination of copyrights, trademarks, trade dress,

-Our trademarks, including our Realgood Foods Co. logo, are valuable assets that reinforce our brand and consumers' favorable perception of our products.
+Our trademarks, including our "Realgood Foods Co." logo, are valuable assets that reinforce our brand and consumers' favorable perception of our products.
 We also rely on unpatented proprietary expertise, recipes and formulations, and other trade secrets and copyright protection to develop and maintain our competitive position.
 Our continued success depends in part upon our ability to protect and preserve our intellectual property.